 Today we take a look at Donald Trump’s contribution to WWE and how he became a WWE Hall of Famer.
-This article will not be a political piece but highlights Donald Trump’s WWE History and commitment.
+This article will not be a political piece but instead highlights Donald Trump’s WWE history.

 Trump’s contribution to WWE, then the World Wrestling Federation, began in 1988.